swesterfeld/spectmorph/docs/manual.md

 frames for lower notes), and a new analysis frame starts every 10ms.

-If a note is slowed down a lot (for instance using positional play with a slow LFO), there will now be enough analysis frames available for a smooth playback.
+If a note is slowed down a lot (for instance using positional play with a slow LFO), there will not be enough analysis frames available for a smooth playback.
 For these cases something like

     steps-per-frame=16